 As sparse indexes may exclude some documents from the collection, they cannot be used for all types of queries.
 Sparse hash indexes cannot be used to find documents for which at least one of the indexed attributes has a value of null.
-For example, the following AQL query cannot use a sparse index, even if one was created on attribute attr :
+For example, the following AQL query cannot use a sparse index, even if one was created on attribute attr:

-'''

-FOR doc In collection

 FILTER doc.attr == null

-RETURN doc

-'''